Configuration Management on the SSR

 show config running verbose.
 Factory default elements are always displayed when viewing the configuration through the GUI.

-To restore a 128T system back to its factory defaults, use the
+To restore an SSR system back to its factory defaults, use the

 restore config factory-default command from the PCLI.

-Occasionally, the 128T Conductor will generate configuration on behalf of the administrator; this is typically done to facilitate some configuration steps that would otherwise be somewhat onerous or prone to error.
-When the 128T Conductor generates configuration on behalf of an administrator, it includes a
+Occasionally, the Conductor generates configuration on behalf of the administrator; this is typically done to facilitate some configuration steps that would otherwise be somewhat onerous or prone to error.
+When the Conductor generates the configuration on behalf of an administrator, it includes a

-generated setting in each configuration element it has generated, and sets the value of that setting to
+generated setting in each configuration element it has generated, and sets the value to

-The 128T Conductor will regenerate this configuration each time the configuration is committed.
-This ensures that the generation properly reflects any changes that have been made to the rest of the configuration from which the generated configuration was derived.
-Thus, when committing configuration, the 128T Conductor first deletes all configuration that has the generated flag set to true.
+The Conductor regenerates this configuration each time the configuration is committed.
+This ensures that the generation properly reflects any changes made to the rest of the configuration from which the generated configuration was derived.
+When committing configuration, the Conductor first deletes all configuration that has the generated flag set to true.

-The consequence of this is that if you have made any changes to configuration elements that were originally generated by the 128T Conductor, but neglected to set the generated flag to
+If you have made any changes to configuration elements that were originally generated by the Conductor, but neglected to set the generated flag to

 false, those elements will be discarded and regenerated.
 Thus, it is mandatory that you set the generated flag to